 After completing the training period, the runners completed the same series of tests, to assess the performance benefits of the different hill running sessions.

-Hill running intervals and 5km running performance
+Hill running and 5km running performance

 Practical implications for hill run training

 Clearly, the main finding from the research is, any form of high intensity hill running can make you a faster 5km runner.
 And most likely faster over other running distances as well.

 However, the reason why each hill workout improved 5km running speed appears to be different.

 Firstly, short intense hills – like hill sprints and short hill repeats – appear to be best for improving running efficiency, max velocity and running cadence.

 In contrast, slightly longer hills (~2-5minutes) run at close to VO2max intensity, appear to be better at improving measures of aerobic fitness (VO2max, velocity at VO2max and lactate threshold).

 Neither of these findings should be surprising when we consider the importance of specificity of training.

 With this in mind, it makes sense to use a range of running speeds/intensities when completing hill workouts – especially in view of the different benefits observed using short fast hills (improved running efficiency, speed, cadence) and longer aerobic hills (improved aerobic fitness).